rtmigo/prefnotifiers_flutter/README.md

 # prefnotifiers

+`PrefItem` inherits from the `ValueNotifier` class.
+PrefItem serves as a "model" of an individual application preference parameter.

-Wraps particular app settings into `ValueNotifier` instances, so they can be used with `ValueListenableBuilder` or [Provider](https://pub.dev/packages/provider).
+Wraps individual application preference settings into a `ValueNotifier` instances.

+ so they can be used with `ValueListenableBuilder` or [Provider](https://pub.dev/packages/provider).

 Without **prefnotifiers** we can read and write preferences asynchronously: